geraldaungst/exandria-campaign/19 Factions/Prophetic Groups/Obsidian Echoforge.md

 - Focus on unity and collective purpose
 - Each fragment discovered is documented, studied, and its contents shared within the organization
 - Strong emphasis on preservation and protection of recovered pieces
+- Believe that the assembled Lorestone can be used to prevent or close the rifts.
+(They are unaware that this will also require the use of a [[luxon-beacon-egw|Luxon Beacon]].)

 ## Historical Evolution
 ### Name Changes and Significance